szypetike/pgp/README.md

 Our vision is to create a rich, complex, and deeply human story, built not by a single author, but by a community of passionate writers, thinkers, and sci-fi lovers.
 We believe that by opening the narrative process, we can build a universe more detailed and a story more profound than any one person could create alone.

+## A Personal Note

+I started writing this book 10 years ago, but life and work always seemed to get in the way.
+After my last startup, I decided to reprioritize my creative process.
+With the advent of AI, writing has become more accessible, and I'm excited to finally bring this story to life with the help of a community.

+For those interested in writing a book with AI, I recommend using an editor like Cursor or VS Code with Cline.
+The agent can traverse outlines and files, making the collaborative process much smoother.
+You can find my `.clinerules` in the repository to see how I'm using it.

 ## How to Contribute

 You are invited to read, critique, and contribute to the universe of *The Polleneers*.
 Whether you are a writer, an editor, a world-builder, or simply a fan with a great idea, your voice is welcome.